rs328/LethalForce/README.md

 # LethalForce
-Agency Characteristics and Deadly Force: A Data Overview
+Agency Characteristics and Deadly Force

 This repo contains data on agency characteristics and the use of deadly force for local police departments in the United States over the period 2013-2018